Tutorial 2: The RFDC Interface

 Step 1: Add the XSG and RFSoC platform yellow block

 Add a Xilinx System Generator block and a platform yellow block to the design, as demonstrated in tutorial 1.
-While the above example layouts used the ZCU111 as the example for a dual-tile RFSoC and the ZCU216 as the example for a quad-tile platform, these steps for a design targeting the other RFSoC platforms is similar for its respective tile architecture.
+While the above example layouts used the RFSoC 4x2 as the example for a dual-tile RFSoC and the ZCU216 as the example for a quad-tile platform, the steps for a design targeting the other RFSoC platforms are similar for their respective tile architecture.

 Configure the User IP Clock Rate and PL Clock Rate for your platform as: